filipefigcorreia/guidelines-for-thesis-writing/README.md

 # Guidelines for Thesis Writing

 So, you are writing a thesis!
 Whether you’re doing an MSc or PhD, writing a thesis involves much more than putting words on a screen.
 It needs clarity of thought and effective communication.
-Going through the process can help us becoming better writers and researchers.
+Going through the process can help us become better writers and researchers.

 In the sections below, you can find some notes that I have compiled throughout the years when supervising students.
-They contain (to some extent, opinionated) tips for making academic writing more effective, including different aspecs—structure, tone, grammar, and LaTeX usage.
+They contain (to some extent, opinionated) tips for making academic writing more effective, including different aspects—structure, tone, grammar, and LaTeX usage.
 The document also includes a few methodological resources that go a bit beyond what we would strictly call _writing_.

 If you have any suggestions for improving these guidelines, don't be shy to send a pull request my way.